4.5 out of 5

 Terra Memoria - Screenshot

 The world of Terra is in trouble.
-Crystals are running out and sudden awakening of ancient robots are causing havoc to town folks.
+Crystals are running out and the sudden awakening of ancient robots are causing havoc to town folks.
 Six adventurers go on a quest to find out why there’s a shortage of crystals and uncover the secrets of these ancient robots.

 A New Way to Take Turns